tmjns/Meow/README.md

 ```
 76.76.76.76
 ```
-You'll be asked to enter your network credentials in order to connect Meow with your network.
+You'll be asked to enter your network credentials to connect Meow with your network.
-> Note: During the save and reboot process, the browser peforms a redirect to 'meow.local/'.
+> Note: During the save and reboot process, the browser performs a redirect to 'meow.local/'.
 In some cases, if there is no WiFi connection, your browser will display an error screen...
-Double check your WiFi connection and reload the page.
+Double-check your WiFi connection and reload the page.

 #### Multicast DNS:
 Open the URL: